MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Test-Json.md

 ### -Schema

-Specifies a Schema to validate the JSON input against.
-If passed `Test-Json` will validate that the Json input conforms to the spec specified by the **Schema** parameter and return `$True` only if the input conforms to the provided Schema.
+Specifies a schema to validate the JSON input against.
+If passed, `Test-Json` will validate that the JSON input conforms to the spec specified by the **Schema** parameter and return `$true` only if the input conforms to the provided schema.

 For more information, see [JSON Schema](https://json-schema.org/).